ValeryC/React-Dimtech/dimtech/README.md

 http://localhost:3000/Signup

-http://localhost:3000/Signup2 (need to get the info value of user)
+http://localhost:3000/Signup2 (need to get the info value of user) on build

-http://localhost:3000/Signup3 (need to get the info value of user)
+http://localhost:3000/Signup3 (need to get the info value of user)=>https://www.alltimepower.com/blog/react-hook-forms-custom-checkbox/ on build

 http://localhost:3000/SignupEnd